Manufactured homes are the perfect solution to America’s affordable housing crisis. Here’s why.

 So, how exactly are these homes the answer to such a pervasive and long-held problem in America?
 Let’s explore.

 Prefabricated homes differ from site-built homes due to the way they are constructed.
 Manufactured homes are constructed in off-site, climate-controlled factories, through processes that have been refined and streamlined.

-Not only does this allow for construction to continue independently of unexpected weather events, it also requires less labor, less time, less energy use, and less expense.
+Not only does this allow for construction to continue independently of unexpected weather events, it also requires less labor, less time, and less energy use.

 It’s well understood that on-site construction activities can be costly, wasteful, and inefficient.
 Building homes in factories circumvents these problems by reducing wasted materials and making efficient use of machinery to use the minimal amount of energy and manpower.